-10. As a starting point, forecasting aggregate demand should be based on a rolling average of the past 10 years' sales data (National Planning Practice Guidance, DCLG, Updated 06 March 2014, Para 062).
+10. As a starting point, forecasting aggregate demand should be based on a rolling average of the past 10 years' sales data (NPPG, DCLG, Updated 06 March 2014, paragraph 062).

 Table 1: Sales of Land-won Primary Aggregates in Surrey (million tonnes) for last 10 years